cinch-labs/data-engineer-tech-exercise/TASK.md

 * Create tables for the data concerned
 * Upload the data
 * Create a view for the top 10 products viewed
-* Create a user and role for Rylan, assign grants to the raw data uploaded and to the new view